meeeerkat/vim-browser/README.md

 ## Current state
-This project is on hold for now but it won't be dead as long as there is not good terminal based - content focused browser.
+This project is on hold for now because I'm implementing some libraries that will greatly improve this project's structure and avoid mixing so many different components.
 It's usable but there will be a lot of bugs and one needs to find another search engine (duckduckgo lite isn't supported yet due to weird url links)

 ## How will this be different to lynx ?